BlackDeath1107/SorteriaDiversion2k22/README.md

 Contributions makes this a great place to learn, inspire, and create.
 Any contributions you make are **warmly welcomed and appreciated**.
 Don't forget to give the project a star!
 Thanks a lot for checking our project out!
-How to comtribute to our project?
+How to contribute to our project?
 1. Create your Feature Branch.
 2. Commit your Changes.
 3. Push to the Branch.